-It is important to remember that there is a condition in a business interruption policy that requires a claim to be admitted on the policy covering the assets before insurers will consider a claim under this cover.
+It is important to remember that there is a condition in a business interruption insurance policy that requires a claim to be admitted on the policy covering the assets before insurers will consider a claim under this cover.

-The BI policy also provides cover for additional cost of working which is there to ensure that any costs incurred by the business to minimise any reduction in turnover will be paid for.
+The business interruption policy also provides cover for the additional cost of working which is there to ensure that any costs incurred by the business to minimise any reduction in turnover will be paid for.

-Some businesses may only need cover for additional cost of working – these will normally be those who earn their revenue away from the business premises.
+Some businesses may only need cover for the additional cost of working – these will normally be those who earn their revenue away from the business premises.

-Extensions are available to cover any loss of profit which you incur as a result of:
+Extensions are available to cover any loss of profit which you incur as a result of

 - Failure of the public utilities to the premises

-- Damage at suppliers or customers premises
+- Damage to suppliers or customers premises

 This would be done where say a new production unit was being constructed and damage to this unit would affect the future profits of the business.
-Our technical team will be happy to answer any questions.

 Our independent brokers will be happy to answer any questions.